 - Proper diagnosis of emergencies and transfer to hospitals

 As a patient’s residence, a nursing home must also provide a generally safe environment.
 This includes protecting people from accidental injuries that result from slips and falls or improper nutrition.
 Finally, nursing homes must take steps to properly screen and train staff to prevent instances of intentional abuse.
-A St. Charles nursing home abuse lawyer could provide more information about the legal obligations of nursing homes to prevent injuries.
+A skilled lawyer in St. Charles could provide more information about the legal obligations of nursing homes to prevent injuries.

 What Must a Plaintiff Prove to Obtain Compensation Following an Injury in St. Charles?